irs/behat-popup-extension/README.md

 Installation
 ------------

-The simplest way to install the extension it's to add following code to your `composer.json:`
+The simplest way to install the extension is to add following code to your `composer.json:`

 ```javascript
 {